-Chu Huai Chang, M.D. was born in the Fujian province of China in 1917, and he graduated from the St. John’s Medical School in Shanghai in 1944.
+Chu Huai Chang, MD, was born in the Fujian province of China in 1917, and he graduated from the St. John’s Medical School in Shanghai in 1944.
 He came to the United States on a Donner Foundation Fellowship in 1947.
 He initially served as a fellow in medicine and then later a fellow in radiology under the direction of Robert S. Stone, chairman of the department of radiology at the University of California.
 Dr. Chang then served as a radiology resident at the Jersey City Medical Center before joining the anatomy department as a fellow in 1950.
 He progressed through the ranks at Yale, as an instructor in 1951, an assistant professor in radiology in 1954.
-He moved to Columbia University in 1962 as associate professor in 1967, and he served as chief of radiotherapy at Columbia-Presbyterian Hospital from 1970 to 1984.
+He moved to Columbia University in 1962 as associate professor in 1967, and he served as chief of radiotherapy at Columbia-Presbyterian.

 Florence C.H.
 Chu, MD, FASTRO, was born in Shanghai, China, and graduated medical school from the National College of Shanghai in 1942.
 Following internship and three years of radiology residency in Shanghai, Dr. Chu and her husband moved to the U.S. where she completed a radiology fellowship at the City Hospital of New York.
 She moved to Memorial Hospital in New York for a radiation therapy fellowship in 1949 and remained there for 38 years.
 Dr Chu became chairman of the radiation therapy department at Memorial Sloan Kettering in 1977, the first woman chairman of a radiation oncology department in the U.S. She was instrumental in the early development of electrons for radiation therapy and an early pioneer in breast cancer treatment.

-- An Interview with James Cox, MD, FASTRO
+An Interview with Lawrence Davis, MD, MBA, FASTRO

-- An Interview with John F. Fowler, DSc, PhD, FASTRO
+An Interview with Mark Dewhirst, DVM, PhD, FASTRO

 Ketayun Ardeshir Dinshaw (affectionately called Katy by those who knew her well) was born on November 16, 1943 in Calcutta, India.
 She graduated with an MB and BS degree from the Christian, Medical College in Vellore and was awarded the D.M.R.
 T and F.R.C.R. degrees after working at Addenbrooke hospital, Cambridge, U.K.